Expert Speakers & Panelists

 Nathalie Hoffman

-Managing Director, Energy Compliance Services, Regulatory Consulting, Weaver
+Managing Director, Energy Compliance Services, Regulatory Consulting - Weaver

 Read Bio